epfl-ada/ada-2023-project-blackada/README.md

 ## 📚 Additional Datasets

 Our main project does not require any additional data and will rely solely on the BeerAdvocate dataset.
-However, we have identified an interesting additional dataset that we might use further down the road, time permitting.
-The [BeerCritic](http://www.thebeercritic.com/) website contains expert reviews by selected beer critics.
+However, we have identified a potential additional dataset on the [BeerCritic](http://www.thebeercritic.com/) website that we might use further down the road, time permitting.
+The website contains expert reviews by selected beer critics.
 We could use these reviews to investigate if there is a similar consensus between 'lay-reviewers' and critics in order to question how useful critics are to the average person.

 ## 🔮 Methods